DarshanAdiga/html-scrapper-for-news/README.md

 # A Generic Scrapper Tool used to prepare the Kannada News Dataset
-This project includes various code bases used to acquire, clean, and structure the Kannada news dataset.
+This project implements a pipeline to acquire, clean, and structure the Kannada news dataset.

 ## Storage
 ElasticSearch is used to store the extracted URLs and the text data.
 Separate indexes are used for different purposes.